Bessy-Mukaria/Blog_2/README.md

 ## Defining user segmentation in social media through the use Twitter mining

+An informed insight of how an individual has influence on others in a circle can help a business create social media campaigns that aid in marketing and advertising.
+An approach to determine this is summarized here with explanations of how to use tweepy API in python to exctract data and how to use the data obtained to rank the users.
+Users are ranked based on their influence.
 You can use the [editor on GitHub](https://github.com/Bessy-Mukaria/Blog_2/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.